 “The Plastics in Cotton webinar will address practices and methods to prevent plastic contamination and participants will be able to view the proceedings and ask questions from the comfort of their home or office,” Ott said.
 “All they need to participate is a desktop or laptop computer with internet access and to preregister.”

-While there is no cost to participate, those accessing the webinar are asked to preregister on or before May 4.
-Once preregistered, a link to the seminar will be emailed to the participant the day before the webinar.“This program has been planned to be a comprehensive discussion directed toward cotton producers and ginners, with the ultimate goal of eliminating the problem,” said Bobby McCool, AgriLife Extension agent, San Patricio County.
+“This program has been planned to be a comprehensive discussion directed toward cotton producers and ginners, with the ultimate goal of eliminating the problem,” said Bobby McCool, AgriLife Extension agent, San Patricio County.
 “Industry professionals from across the cotton sector will be giving their perspective and insights on best management practices for producers and ginners, long-term market implications and other pertinent information regarding plastics in cotton.”

 Speakers and panlists include: